nicojourdain/nicojourdain.github.io/positions_dir/postdoc_OCEAN-ICE_2022_en.md

 * CNRS Section: 19.
 * Duration of contract: 18 months (renewable for another 18-month period).
 * Expected date of hire: March to June 2023.
-* Work quota: Full time (38h45 hours per week).
+* Work quota: Full time.
 * Required level of studies: PhD.
 * Required experience: No postdoctoral experience required.
 * Gross salary: from 2800€/month to 4100€/month (depending on experience).
 * Paid leave: approximately 45 days per year.
-* Health care: France runs a statutory health insurance system providing universal coverage for its residents (Sécurité Sociale).
-Most residents additionally pay for a complementary private health insurance for expenses not covered by the statutory health insurance (Mutuelle).
+* Health care: France runs a statutory health insurance system providing universal coverage for its residents (_Sécurité Sociale_).
+Most residents additionally pay for a complementary private health insurance for expenses not covered by the statutory health insurance (_Mutuelle_).

 **If you are interested, contact:** <nicolas.jourdain@univ-grenoble-alpes.fr>